Adverb clauses are subordinate clauses that act as... adverbs!

 The independent clause is My mom smiled.
 The adverbial clause is when I made dinner.

 When is a subordinating conjunction introducing the adverbial clause.

-It is linking the work smiled from the independent clause with the whole dependent adverbial clause.
+It is linking the word smiled from the independent clause with the whole dependent adverbial clause.

 Do you know what would make this even easier?
 Let's look at a sentence diagram so that you can really SEE what I'm talking about.